Establishing Liability in a Wrongful Death Lawsuit

 Fortunately, the personal injury attorneys at Golitko & Daly are here to offer compassionate assistance and legal advice.
 Victims’ families need just compensation, and the key to collecting damages is establishing liability in a wrongful death lawsuit.
 Our Indianapolis, IN, attorneys can explain this process and determine if you have a case.If your family members have suffered a loss, and you believe it could have been prevented had another party taken proper precautions, contact us to schedule a free consultation.
 Our personal injury attorneys have handled many wrongful death claims resulting from workplace accidents, auto collisions and other accidents.

 About Wrongful Death

-Family members who can collect damages include the spouse, children, parents and other dependents.
-Wrongful death compensation can include medical and funeral expenses, loss of financial support, and other personal losses.
+Surviving family members who can recover damages include the spouse, children, parents and other dependents.
+Wrongful death compensation can include medical and funeral expenses, loss of financial support and other personal losses.

 Establishing Liability for Wrongful Death

 As in any personal injury case, the plaintiff’s attorney must prove that negligence caused or contributed to the incident resulting in the victim’s death.
 In most circumstances, there is a legal “duty of care” owed, and if this duty is breached, a person or entity can be held liable for injuries and losses.
 This is true whether the victim was visiting someone’s home or business, using newly purchased equipment or driving a taxi.
 Through diligent legal investigation and gathering of evidence, a defendant or defendants can be proven to have had responsibility for the death in question.